infotexture/dita-bootstrap/README.md

 - `popovers.include` – enable Bootstrap popover components and tooltip components
 - `dark.mode.include` - whether to include support for a [dark mode][17] toggler

-Additionally, opt-in breadcrumbs and menu bars can be added using the following parameters
+Additionally, opt-in breadcrumbs and menu bars and other modifiers can be added using the following parameters

 - `args.breadcrumbs` – add Bootstrap breadcrumb components
 - `menubar-toc.include` – add a Bootstrap menubar